influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withRetryPolicy(retryPolicy)
 ```

-RetryPolicy is a policy of NodePhase statuses that will be retried
+"RetryPolicy is a policy of NodePhase statuses that will be retried"

 ## obj spec.retryStrategy.affinity

-RetryAffinity prevents running steps on the same host.
+"RetryAffinity prevents running steps on the same host."

 ### fn spec.retryStrategy.affinity.withNodeAntiAffinity